Edge Proxy

 https://api.your-domain.com → https://internal-staging:8080

-- You create a proxy record — specifying a slug, domain, and target URL
+- You create a proxy record — specifying a slug, optional domain, and the verified target URL

-- An etcd route is registered so the edge proxy knows where to forward traffic
+- An etcd route is registered (pinned to the verified IP) so the edge proxy knows where to forward traffic

 - All HTTPS requests to